geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-11-11/meeting-transcript.md

 Cool.
 Yeah, I mean, if it's extra work, we shouldn't do it.
 But if it's just kind of a choice for which one to do.
-Yeah, I think the UOP thing is higher priority.
+Yeah, I think the UOp thing is higher priority.
 That also gets us a lot of lines.

 **Qazalin** [00:20:22]